Bamboo Joints and Joinery Techniques

 Basic Principles and Techniques

-How to join bamboo, or what are the best bamboo joints?
-Well first of, it is important to know a few basics principles about joining bamboo before discussing the different techniques.
+How to join bamboo and what are the best bamboo joints?
+Well first of, it is important to know a few basics principles about joining bamboo before discussing the different joinery techniques.
 So here goes...

 - Do not use green, fresh cut bamboo.
 Bamboo has to be completely dry before using it in construction (preferable air dried).
 During the drying process the bamboo diameter shrinks, so when bamboo is used in joinery this will result in lose and weak joints after a few weeks.